Updated on May 25, 2023.

-On July 1st, 2017, the Every Student Succeeds Act (ESSA) will replace No Child Left Behind (NCLB) as rule of the land, at least in education.
+On July 1st, 2017, the Every Student Succeeds Act (ESSA) replaced No Child Left Behind (NCLB) as rule of the land, at least in education.
 ESSA is the reauthorization of the Elementary and Secondary Education Act (ESEA), which was first signed into law in 1965.
 The law reaffirms the commitment to equal opportunity for all U.S. students

 To support its goals, ESSA authorizes over $24.5 billion in funding annually for various educational programs.
 This funding is distributed among the ESSA titles (sections of law that different fund programs) and awarded to school districts through their state education agencies.

 Title I and Title III